on this page

 You can pay these deductions using a range of payment options.

-If your employee or contractor have any questions, they can call us on the Child Support information for employers line.
+If your employee or contractor has any questions, they can call us on the Child Support enquiry line.
 We’ll give them advice based on their situation.

 When you get more than one notice

-However, if you get a notice from Child Support and a court order from a Commonwealth, state or territory court, the Child Support notice will take priority over the court order.
+However, if you get a notice from Child Support and a court order from a Commonwealth, state or territory court, the Child Support notice will take priority.

-If you get more than one notice and you don’t know what to do, call us on the Child Support enquiry line.
+If you get more than one notice and don’t know what to do, call us on the Child Support information for employers line.
 You’ll need your reference number or Australian Business Number (ABN) ready to quote.

 What you don’t deduct